linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.09.2022 (announcement Guju)
+- One of our search engines was offline due to maintenance work.
+- **Guju** will be available again soon.
+- Much better.. 🧡💙

 ### 20.09.2022 (announcement Linkspreed Drive)
 - Linkspreed Drive is getting its own Github repository :)